Becoming and Belonging

 Submit To VR Theater

-The SIGGRAPH VR Theater strives to create a memorable experience in a world of immersive storytelling.
-From documentaries to fantasy films, the VR Theater showcases the best of the world’s auteurs working in a medium without walls or frames.
-Our goal is to provide attendees with a fresh perspective on this ever-evolving medium.
-These short-form narratives provide a glimpse into new ways of storytelling that indeed create virtual realities.
+The SIGGRAPH VR Theater strives to create memorable experiences in a world of immersive storytelling.
+Ranging in genres from documentaries and dramas to comedies, mystery and fantasy films, we showcase the very best of the world’s auteurs working in a medium without walls or frames.
+Through a curated selection of short-form narratives we aim to provide attendees with a fresh perspective into innovative, important and inspiring virtual reality stories.

 What Is the VR Theater?

-The VR Theater is a world-class showcase of exemplary virtual reality storytelling that celebrates the early evolution of the medium.
-The main program is a showcase of the best VR narrative content experienced in a high-end, seated, panoramic, multi-viewer immersive space, running approximately one hour from start to finish.
-Even if you feel like your piece doesn’t fit into the main program, we strongly encourage you to still submit!
+The VR Theater is a world-class showcase of exemplary virtual reality storytelling.
+Our main program will be experienced in a high-end, seated, panoramic, multi-viewer immersive space, running approximately one hour from start to finish.

 What Is the VR Theater Looking For?

-We want to show pieces that stand out in terms of quality and execution.
-Selected works will present a mix of experiences from established companies, indies, and educational institutions; should be accessible; and, hopefully, celebrate diversity and inclusion.
-Submitted content will be reviewed by an expert jury who will evaluate each piece based on thematic fit, how it works in the appropriate space, its order of playback, and, most importantly, whether the theater can respect the viewing format/intended experience.
+We wish to elevate pieces that stand out in terms of quality and execution.
+Selected works will present a mix of experiences from established studios, independent creators as well as cultural and educational institutions.
+All submissions should be easily accessible; inclusive and welcoming to broad audiences.
+Submitted content will be reviewed by an expert jury who will evaluate each piece based on thematic fit, how it works in the appropriate space, its order of playback, and whether the theater can respect the viewing format and intended experience.

-SIGGRAPH 2022 will gather in person in Vancouver and virtually.
-We look forward to celebrating 49 years of advancements in computer graphics and interactive techniques and are excited you are submitting your work for consideration.
+SIGGRAPH 2023 will gather in person in Los Angeles.
+We look forward to celebrating 50 years of advancements in computer graphics and interactive techniques, and are excited that you are considering submitting your work.

 VR Theater Submission Requirements: